jonthysell/Mzinga/README.md

 ![CI Build](https://github.com/jonthysell/Mzinga/workflows/CI%20Build/badge.svg)

-Mzinga is a collection of open-source software project to play the board game [Hive](https://gen42.com/games/hive), with the primary goal of building a community of developers who create Hive-playing AIs.
+Mzinga is a collection of open-source software to play the board game [Hive](https://gen42.com/games/hive), with the primary goal of building a community of developers who create Hive-playing AIs.

 To that end, Mzinga proposes a [Universal Hive Protocol](https://github.com/jonthysell/Mzinga/wiki/UniversalHiveProtocol) to support interoperability for Hive-playing software.